salesforce/django-declarative-apis/docs/source/endpoint_resource.rst

         SampleAuthenticatorHint = AuthenticatorHint("OAuth ")

-    If there are more complexities to the authenticator, catch-alls are allowed by using a key of None.
+    If there are more complexities to the authenticator, catch-alls are allowed by using a key of :code:`None`.
 The catch-all authenticators are always executed after matched authenticators.

     .. code-block::